IBM-Blockchain/blockchain-vscode-extension/tutorials/developer-tutorials/add-environment.md

 5. You will then be asked for the method for adding an identity chose `Provide JSON identity file from IBM Blockchain Platform`.

-6. Browse to the location of the admin file you exported previously and select the JSON file.
+6. Browse to the location of the previously exported `Org1 Admin` file and select it.

 You will now have a new wallet called `ibp-wallet` containing the `Org1 Admin` identity.
 Now we need to add the identity for the orderer.